 Understanding photo resolution.
-A tutorial to teach the difference between photo resolution and effective resolution.
+A tutorial to teach the difference between that and effective resolution.

 Photo resolution and effective resolution are subjects that self-publishers and designers may find confusing.
 There is a vast difference in reproduction of photos for print versus viewing online.
 Save time and money to prepare photos correctly for book printing production.